IBMPredictiveAnalytics/STATS_EQNSYSTEM/Readme.md

 # STATS EQNSYSTEM
 ## Estimate system of linear equations
- This procedure estimates a system of linear equations by
+ This procedure estimates a system of linear equations by 3SLS, 2SLS, SUR, or OLS.
+The dialog box handles only two equations, but an unlimited number can be used in syntax.

 ---
 Requirements
 ----
-- IBM SPSS Statistics 18 or later
+- IBM SPSS Statistics 18 or later and the corresponding IBM SPSS Statistics-Integration Plug-in for R.

+Note: For users with IBM SPSS Statistics version 23 or higher, the STATS EQNSYSTEM extension is installed as part of IBM SPSS Statistics-Essentials for R.

 ---
 Installation intructions